Two Days A Week Strength Training Program

 I recommend still being active on the other days.
 You can do more mobility or cardio work.
 If you have time to do more, you can do more mobility or cardio work.
 When I train twice a week, I'll do hill sprints twice a week as well.
 I have used in the past is to exercises you can do at home.
 I had a chin-up bar and ab wheel at home, so on my rest days, I did a lot of chin-ups and some standing wheel roll outs.

-One of the most frustrating things about being a personal trainer is seeing people throw away all their hard by stopping training completely, or by taking large breaks when life is busy. so they end up just working to regain what they had achieved before.
+One of the most frustrating things about being a personal trainer is seeing people throw away all their hard by stopping training completely, or by taking large breaks when life is busy.
+They end up just working to regain what they had achieved before.
 I would rather they trained twice a week when life is busy than stop.

 You might surprise yourself with what you can achieve while doing so little.

-One of the most frustrating things about being a personal trainer is seeing people throw away all their hard by stopping training completely, or by taking large breaks when life is busy. so they end up just working to regain what they had achieved before.
+One of the most frustrating things about being a personal trainer is seeing people throw away all their hard by stopping training completely, or by taking large breaks when life is busy.
+They end up just working to regain what they had achieved before.
 I would rather they trained twice a week when life is busy than stop.

 You might surprise yourself with what you can achieve while doing so little.